-Animal studies have been done with ABI-6250 to try and predict what type of side effects might occur in people.
-However, animal studies do not always predict human responses to drugs.
-When ABI-6250 was given to animals at doses higher than the doses that will be given in this study, no adverse (harmful) side effects were seen.
+The safety of ABI-1179 was studied in animals.
+The overall results show that there is no significant risk of genetic changes that may lead to cancer from exposure to ABI-1179 in the non-clinical study.
 No harmful drug-related events to the central nervous (brain and spinal cord) system, respiratory (breathing) system, or circulatory (heart) system were observed in the animal studies.
-Overall, ABI-6250 was well-tolerated for 28 days of daily dosing.
-There were no drug-related harmful findings at dose levels tested, which were higher than the daily doses that will be given to participants in the study.
-There were changes in body weight, food consumption, some laboratory tests, and the liver in some animal studies.
-These changes were considered non-harmful and returned to normal after ABI-6250 was discontinued.
+Overall, ABI-1179 was well-tolerated in animals for 28 days of daily dosing.
+There were no drug-related findings in some animals at any dose tested.
+In other animals there were changes in the adrenal and thyroid gland (where hormones are released, liver, spleen) and minimal reductions in red blood cell counts.
+None of these changes were considered harmful.